What Is Contraception?

 Generally, using traditional methods will not need any amount of money, medication, medical procedure, or visit to the doctor; but they require precision, commitment, diligence, and abstinence from sex at certain times of the month.
 Most methods also require a regular menstrual cycle to be highly effective, which should be observed and confirmed for several months before using any traditional method.
 Determining the days when a woman is not fertile can be difficult, which further increases the risk for unplanned pregnancies.
 When the computation is wrong, a detail is overlooked, or there’s a slight difference in the menstrual cycle, the consequences could be an unplanned pregnancy.

-If you’re hesitant or afraid of the possible side effects of modern methods, think about all the effects and changes that an unwanted pregnancy can bring.
+If you’re hesitant or afraid of the possible experiences from using modern methods (which you might have heard from a friend), think about all the effects and changes that an unwanted pregnancy can bring.
 Talking to your healthcare provider can help you find out more about your options and decide which modern method will suit you best.

 There are a lot of modern contraceptives to choose from, but deciding on which suits you could be tough.
 You can check out this side-by-side comparison of all the methods to help you determine which one you want: https://www.bedsider.org/methods/matrix